amro/c2dm/README.markdown

 Sending this way will not raise an error but `send_notifications` will return an array of hashes including the `registration_id` and the `response`.
-If GCM returns an error while C2DM is sending one of the notifications, the response will be an object of type `C2DM::GCMError`.
+If GCM returns an error while C2DM is sending one of the notifications, the `response` in the hash of the appropriate notification will be an object of type `C2DM::GCMError`.

 ...or one at a time by creating an instance: